-Pursuant to Article 10(1) EUTMDR, the request for proof of use pursuant to Article 47(2) or (3) EUTMR will be admissible only if the applicant submits such a request within the period specified by the Office.
-The request for proof of use must be made within the first time limit for the applicant to reply to the opposition under Article 10(2) EUTMDR.
+The request for proof of use must be made within the first time limit for the applicant to reply to the opposition (Article 10(1) and 8(2) EUTMDR).

-If the request for proof of use is submitted during the cooling-off period or during the 2-month period given to the opponent for filing or amending facts, evidence and arguments, it is forwarded to the opponent without delay.
+Nevertheless, the Office also accepts requests for proof of use submitted during the cooling-off period or during the 2-month period given to the opponent to substantiate the opposition.
+If the request for proof of use is admissible, the Office will invite the opponent to submit proof of use, ensuring that it always has at least 2 months to do so.